- By Norman Fine

 Henry Hooker, MFH since 1963 of the Hillsboro Hounds in Nashville, Tennessee, passed away at home on April 24, 2017, following a long illness.
 He was eighty-four.

 In his memoir, Fox, Fin, and Feather: Tales from the Field (The Derrydale Press, 2002), he took his readers, on a raucous jaunt—foxhunting, fishing, and shooting—from the dark hills and hollows of the Tennessee night hunters to the exclusive quail-shooting plantations of South Georgia.
 He connected the “Brahmins of the chase” (English-inspired mounted foxhunters) to their American roots (southern night hunters and field trialers).
-The characters he ran across in the course of his sporting adventures became the fodder for his hilarious and touching anecdotes.
+The characters he ran across in the course of his sporting adventures furnished all the material he ever needed for his hilarious and touching anecdotes.
+For example...